Emergency substitute licenses could help shortage in schools

 With a shortage, it has one woman trying to help the Hays Public School district to fill the void.

 Komoss Creamer is a parent of a fourth-grader in Hays and believed it’s important to keep learning in person.
-After seeing a sub shortage and was concerned there won’t be enough teachers to fill the classrooms, she stepped up to take advantage of a temporary substitute license to help her community.
+After seeing a sub shortage, Creamer stepped up to take advantage of a temporary substitute license to help her community.

 “We noticed the sub numbers were down and wondered if there was anything we could do and there was something,” said Komoss Creamer.